 There are no shortages of accommodations on the Gold Coast – something for everyone and every budget; more than anything, it’s about deciding what will best suit your family’s needs.
 There is everything from big resorts (with big amenities) to lodges and private homes; each nestled in areas with their own unique personality.

-Surfers Paradise has come by its reputation honestly as one of the best places to visit on the Gold Coast; in fact, it is held up as a landmark destination of Australia, especially for those who love to surf.
+Surfers Paradise has come by its reputation honestly as one of the best places to visit on the Gold Coast for family holidays; in fact, it is held up as a landmark destination of Australia, especially for those who love to surf.
 Surfers Paradise is where travelers go to squeeze every drop of fun out of their holiday – surfing and shopping the day away, and then taking advantage of the incredible nightlife.

-Known for its pristine beaches, Broadbeach offers a quaint, European-village vibe with some of the best dining options on the Gold Coast.
+Known for its pristine beaches, Broadbeach offers a quaint, European-village vibe with some of the best dining options on the Gold Coast for family holidays.
 This area is also one of the most family-friendly areas to visit, offering up entertainment for all ages.

 If it’s the laid-back beach vibe your family craves, Burleigh Heads is the perfect option.
 Home to a national park, Burleigh Heads gives nature-loving families a chance to enjoy some of the Gold Coast’s most beautiful natural scenery.